Nasri Atallah

-Nasri Atallah (born 12 November 1982) is a British-Lebanese Author, television host, film producer, and entrepreneur.
+Nasri Atallah (نصري عطالله; /ar/; born 12 November 1982) is a British-Lebanese writer and film/television producer.
 He is the editor-in-chief of Esquire Middle East, Esquire Saudi and Esquire Qatar.
-He is the Head of Content at SRMG, a co-founder of Last Floor Productions, and a Contributing Editor at GQ Middle East.
+He is the Head of Content at SRMG and a co-founder of Last Floor Productions.

 Biography

-Nasri Atallah was born and raised in London, United Kingdom.
+Nasri Atallah was born and raised in London.
 He attended Lycée Français Charles de Gaulle.
 His father, Samir Atallah is a Lebanese journalist and author.

 In 1997, Atallah moved to Beirut where he completed his secondary education and attended the American University of Beirut, studying politics.
 Atallah later earned a Master’s degree in International Politics from the School of Oriental and African Studies (SOAS), University of London.
-His master’s dissertation focused on the deterritorialization of identity through transnational media.
+His master's thesis focused on the deterritorialization of identity through transnational media.

 Career

 Atallah’s early career included work at the United Nations Development Programme.
 He then worked in energy research and wealth management.
 In 2009 he shifted into roles in advertising, content creation, and production.

-Working at J. Walter Thompson as a conceptual copywriter, Atallah opened a blog titled "Our Man in Beirut".
-The blog resulted in a publishing deal with Turning Point Books, with a print version was released in December 2011.
+Working at J. Walter Thompson as a copywriter, Atallah opened a blog titled "Our Man in Beirut", which resulted in a publishing deal with Turning Point Books, with a print version released in December 2011.

-Between 2011 to 2017, Atallah served as head of media at a creative agency focused on cultural production in the Middle East, including music, publishing, and film.
-In this role, he managed the Lebanese blues rock duo The Wanton Bishops, Montreal indie band Wake Island, and krautrock band Lumi.
+Between 2011 to 2017, Atallah was head of media at a creative agency focused on cultural production in the Middle East, including music, publishing, and film.

-Since 2018, he has focused on creative projects in film and television as a producer and screenwriter, alongside writing creative nonfiction and fiction.